kaviarjs/loader/DOCUMENTATION.md

 }
 ```

-For arguments, you either use a generator to transform your GraphQL types into TypeScript and you can use them.
-But usually you would use models and the arguments should be input: InputType.
-This is why you can do:
+For arguments, you either use a generator to transform your GraphQL types into TypeScript.
+Which can be good but that's an extra process you have to take care of.
+Usually you would use models that can be validated and the arguments should look like `register(input: RegisterInput!): String`.
+This is why you can do, in most cases, something like:

 ```ts title="a sample resolver"
 import { InputType } from "@kaviar/graphql-bundle";